NikolajMeineche/CSS_website/content/da.md

 next: sa
 ---

-An interesting moment in the Harry Potter books is the formation of Dumbedore's Army, whicthis event intuitively shouldh from a character perspective forms a lot of bonds between characters that weren't closely connected before.
+An interesting moment in the Harry Potter books is the formation of Dumbedore's Army, witch is event intuitively shouldh from a character perspective forms a lot of bonds between characters that weren't closely connected before.
 This means that a large amount of edges should be made, after the formation of the army.
 As well as this, some of the students also team up with professors and janitors in the form of the Inquisitorial Squad.
 When regarding chapters 1-17 and 18-38 in book 5 of the series, we get the following before and after pictures of the network, in regards to the formation of Dumbledore's Army:

 <iframe
   src="/images/DumbleArmy/Networks.html"